 Created and controlled the treasury policy and processes for the group.

-Won the "Treasury Today" award for a refinancing deal in 2010 where I created and led the private refinance of $200 million of convertible notes.
-Dealt directly with investors to build and price our own book.
+Won the "Treasury Today" award for a refinancing deal in 2010 by creating and leading the private refinance of $200 million of convertible notes.
+Dealt directly with investors to build and price own book.

 Advised the board and treasury committee on debt and equity strategy as well as fundraising.
 Implemented recommendations through roadshows, funding, and issuing of notes.

 Ran special projects for CFO/COO ranging from internal audit to tax planning.
 Negotiated with the Dutch tax authorities to reduce a tax bill from $120 million to $25 million.